ujjwalkumar1212/Project-Charter-Group-D/index.md

 ## Out of scope

-The following items are specifically not included in this scope of work:
+The following items are specifically not included in this scope of work

 ## Schedule

 The following general schedule will be followed: